-News Media Alliance has enhanced Newspaper CareerBank services for jobseekers.
+News/Media Alliance has enhanced News and Magazine Media CareerBank services for jobseekers.

 Resume Builder and Professional Profile tools have been improved to make it easier to make your resume and a professional profile available to employers searching the resume